Building the future of

 The ISI Consortium was established in 2004 by the International Studies Institute in Florence, Italy and the international education offices of University of Connecticut and Pennsylvania State University.
 The goal was to establish an unprecedented level of collaboration and cooperation in the development of joint international programs and to ensure the availability and affordability of a study abroad experience for all students.

-Over the years it has grown to include University of Virginia, the University of Melbourne (Australia), the University of Maryland and Kanazawa University (Japan).
+Over the years it has grown to include University of Virginia, the University of Melbourne (Australia), the University of Maryland, the University of Mississippi, and Kanazawa University (Japan).
 The consortium provides ISI with academic governance and assessment to ensure that students enjoy a safe, rewarding and affordable study abroad experience.

 Thanks to its members, the Consortium draws from a large basin of students, faculty, and institutional specializations.
 This makes it possible to regularly offer an array of courses, credit-bearing internships, and volunteer activities in a wide range of disciplines.
 Members encourage faculty collaboration and the co-sponsorship of academic programs to increase the number, kinds, and quality of curricular offerings available.
 All members are committed to the full transfer of credit from ISI programs to the student’s home institutions, thereby allowing their students to seamlessly participate in international programs, as well as transferring their own financial aid.

 The ISI Consortium designates an affiliation between a select group of international institutions of higher education, whose mission is to provide its students with safe, rewarding and financially accessible international academic programs.
 The Consortium is committed to:

 The development of an outstanding and diverse academic curriculum with a core in the liberal arts and sciences with emphasis on: